 The waveform generated by the function generator is changed to obtain a triangular signal (Waveforms button).
-Its frequency is set to $f_0 = 200 \, \mathrm{kHz}$, signal symmetry at 50% (DutyCycle button) and amplitude of the triangular signal E so that the fundamental level measured with the spectral analyzer is $0 \, \mathrm{dBm}$.
-For the triangular signal the first 12 spectral components are measured and under these conditions, it is determined the bandwidth occupied by the triangular signal following the steps described above.
+Its frequency is set to $f_0 = 200$ kHz, signal symmetry at 50% (DutyCycle button) and amplitude of the triangular signal E so that the fundamental level measured with the spectral analyzer is 0 dBm.
+For the triangular signal the first 12 spectral components are measured and under these conditions the bandwidth occupied by the triangular signal following the steps described above is determined.
 The experimental results are then completed into a table similar to Table 2, and the theoretical ones will be completed at home.

-The E_0 amplitude for the studied signal is measured using the oscilloscope following these steps: press the Auto Setup button, press the Measure button, than All Measure is selected to be On.
+The E_0 amplitude for the studied signal is measured using the oscilloscope following these steps: press the Auto Setup button, press the Measure button, then All Measure is selected to be On.
 The channel to which the studied signal was connected is selected as the source, and Max as the type of measurement.